Homage to Manjushri.

 Although the conceptually implied object of a (non-distorted) conceptual cognition appears (unclearly) to that conceptual cognition, it is not its appearing object.
 Likewise, although its appearing object is the locus of the conceptual implication, it is not its conceptually implied object.

-Bare sensory cognitions have three (conditions for their arising): (1) a focal condition, (2) a dominating condition and (3) an immediately preceding condition.
-In the bare sensory cognition taking a visible form (as its object), the condition of there being something that causes an aspect of itself to be presented (to the sensory consciousness) is its focal condition.
+Sensory bare cognitions have three (conditions for their arising): (1) a focal condition, (2) a dominating condition and (3) an immediately preceding condition.
+In the sensory bare cognition taking a visible form (as its object), the condition of there being something that causes an aspect of itself to be presented (to the sensory consciousness) is its focal condition.
 Something having that defining characteristic would be, for instance, a visible form.

 There are primary consciousnesses and mental factors.
 Primary consciousness, the mind and consciousness are synonymous terms that are mutually inclusive.
 When divided, there are six types, from visual consciousness to mental consciousness.